Things you shouldn't ask a photographer ...

 To a certain extent, gear matters.
 But, there is also a lot of skill and creativity that goes into taking strong photographs.

-Would you tell a chef, your pots and pans make really great food!?
-Absolutely not!!!!
+Would you tell a chef, your pots and pans make really great food?
+Absolutely not!
 A camera is a tool that is used and does not control if a photo is good or not, same as a great pot/pan does not guarantee a great tasting dish.

 (Fill in the Blank Name) has a nice camera, and would do the same for half the price.
 Would you match that?